- Categories:

 Global Media and Information Literacy Week FAQs

-Why is information literacy important today?
+Why is media and information literacy important today?

 How to Observe Global Media and Information Literacy Week